authgear/authgear-server/docs/specs/verification.md

 Developer can configure the criteria used to determine verification status of a user.
 There are two possible criteria:

-- `any`: User has a verifiable identity and one of user's verifiable identities is verified.
+- `any`: User has at least one verifiable identity and at least one verified verifiable identity.
-- `all`: User has a verifiable identity and all of user's verifiable identities are verified.
+- `all`: User has at least one verifiable identity and all the verifiable identities are verified.

 By default, criteria `any` is used.